|

 - Screenings.
 These may include imaging studies such as a CT scan or an MRI to identify brain abnormalities.
 The doctor may also screen for drugs and alcohol and conduct other tests to make sure that the symptoms aren’t caused by a similar mental health disorder.

 - Diagnostic criteria.
-The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) outlines information and guidelines for treatment for recognized disorders and is the standard for diagnosing a wide array of mental health disorders, including schizophrenia.
-A doctor or mental health care professional may consult this manual to see if their patient’s symptoms align with the symptoms for a given disorder.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) outlines information and guidelines for the treatment of recognized disorders and is the standard for diagnosing a wide array of mental health disorders, including schizophrenia.
+A doctor or mental health care professional may consult this manual to see if their patient’s symptoms align with the symptoms of a given disorder.

 Why Is Schizophrenia Misdiagnosed?